The History of Avenue East Cobb

 In September 2023, 300 East Cobbers got an exclusive first look at the redefined AEC and its brand-new, open-air Plaza during “Celebrate Avenue East Cobb,” a ticketed event generating $10,000 in proceeds that benefited local nonprofit MUST Ministries.

-Beyond AEC’s structural upgrades, NAP has revamped the merchandise lineup with relevant fashion brands and locally owned restaurants.
-Since 2021, AEC has celebrated the openings of 13 NAP-curated tenants, including Barnes & Noble, Drybar, Evereve, Faced the Facial Studio, Kendra Scott (pop-up), New York Butcher Shoppe, lululemon (pop-up to permanent), Peach State Pizza, Petfolk, Press Waffle Co., Tempur-Pedic, Vanilla Cafe, and Warby Parker.
-Ownership also contributed capital toward revitalizing existing concepts Hand & Stone (relocated and expanded) and Tin Lizzy’s (renovated and expanded) to blend with AEC’s fresh aesthetic.
+Beyond AEC’s structural upgrades, the merchandise lineup was revamped with relevant fashion brands, self-care services, and dining destinations, including Barnes & Noble, Evereve, Faced the Facial Studio, Kendra Scott, lululemon, and Warby Parker, among others.
+Existing concepts such as Hand & Stone (relocated and expanded) and Tin Lizzy’s (renovated and expanded) also received a refresh to better blend with AEC’s revitalized aesthetic.

 A comfortable, family-friendly, social gathering hub that evokes a sense of local pride and inspires a new generation of memories; East Cobb’s hometown hangout has arrived.
 View the transformation digitally.